mstksg/phys108L/src/lab08.md

 this with a AA battery, rolling away.
 I feel like the battery is an especially ironic choice because we're using a real battery to simulate a circuit lab, but only as a dead weight and not for its actual electrical properties.
-It's kind of like how I use my E&M textbook from college as base to put my laptop on top of.
+It's kind of like how I use my E&M textbook from college [as base for my laptop][laptop].

 [laptop]: https://i.imgur.com/xYWWGSw.jpg